 On a Windows computer, change to the directory where tabcmd is installed.

-If you are using tabcmd on the Tableau Server on Windows primary node, change to the Tableau Server bin folder.
+If you are using tabcmd on the Tableau Server on Windows initial node, change to the Tableau Server bin folder.
 For example:

 C:\Program Files\Tableau\Tableau Server\packages\bin.<version>

-If you installed tabcmd on a computer other than the primary node, change to the directory where you installed tabcmd.
+If you installed tabcmd on a computer other than the initial node, change to the directory where you installed tabcmd.

 Run the tabcmd command.